aosabook/500lines/same-origin-policy/doc/chapter.md

 ```
 check { all r1, r2: HttpRequest | r1.url = r2.url implies r1.response = r2.response } for 3
 ```
-Given this `check` command, the analyzer explores every possible trace of the system (up to the specified bound), and as soon as it finds one that violates the property, it returns that instance as a *counterexample*:
+Given this `check` command, the analyzer explores every possible behavior of the system (up to the specified bound), and as soon as it finds one that violates the property, it returns that instance as a *counterexample*:

 ![http-instance-2](fig-http-2.png)

 This counterexample again shows an HTTP request being made by a client, but with two different servers (in Alloy, objects of the same type are distinguished with a numeric suffix).
-Note that how the DNS server maps the same domain to both `Server0` and `Server1` (in reality, this is a common practice for load balancing), but only `Server0` maps `Path` to a resource object, causing `HttpRequest0` to result in empty response.
-This is another error in our model!
+Note that while the DNS server maps `Domain` to both `Server0` and `Server1` (in reality, this is a common practice for load balancing), but only `Server0` maps `Path` to a resource object, causing `HttpRequest0` to result in empty response; another error in our model!
 To fix this, we add an Alloy *fact* to ensure that any two servers mapped to the common host by the DNS provide the same set of resources:

 ```
 fact ServerAssumption {